Cordarrelle Patterson Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Season Stats

-- Patterson has taken 93 attempts for a team-leading 411 rushing yards (37.4 yards per game) while scoring four touchdowns.
+- The team's top rusher, Patterson, has carried the ball 93 times for 411 yards (37.4 per game), with four touchdowns.

 - He has received 93 of his team's 259 carries this season (35.9%).

-- The Falcons, who rank 27th in the NFL in points scored, have attempted a pass 60.2% of the time while running the ball 39.8% of the time.
+- The Falcons have thrown the ball in 60.2% of their plays from scrimmage this year while running the ball 39.8% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Patterson's matchup with the Buccaneers.